DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/stuffThatRun.rst

 Developing "stuff that run"
 ===========================

 Which means developing for databases, services, and agents.
+But also for the configuration service.

 We'll guide you through using what we made in section :ref:`editing_code` for developing and testing for databases, services, and agents.
 To do that, we'll create a "developer installation".